Norbert-git/ruby-starter/README.md

   rails -v

-1 -  rails new 'project name' / project name is goig to be the folder name
+1 -  rails new 'project name' / project name is going to be the folder name

 2 -  cd into 'project name' / folder name